 The OLG music curriculum, directed by the talented Ann Sager, builds a foundation for creative thinking, problem solving, and lifelong learning in music and other disciplines.
 Music is a unique way of knowing the world.
 It is a vehicle for personal expression, common to all cultures, and a doorway into understanding cultural diversity.
 The nature of musical learning is such that musical understanding is developed and assessed through listening, creating, and performing.
 Musical thinking supports and connects to other ways of thinking.
 It is fundamental to developing the whole learner.

 Musical learning provides students with the opportunity to experience the aesthetic value of music.
 Everyone has the ability, and therefore, the right to learn and understand music.
-Our fifth graders will sing and play instruments.
+Our first graders will sing, dance and play instruments.
 They will learn solfege, basic music theory and world music with colorful and engaging videos, as well as practice to perform at our Spring Concert, and more!

 Physical Education & Health (PE)